-On December 1, 2021, a new data protection law will come into effect in Germany.
+On December 1, 2021, a new data protection law came into effect in Germany.
 It’s called the Telecommunications and Telemedia Data Protection Act (TTDPA, or TTDSG in German).
 TTDPA is a shortened version of “Act to Regulate Data Protection and Privacy in Telecommunications and Telemedia”.

-We will look at what is changing for companies and what needs to be done now.
+We will look at what has changed for companies and what needs to be done.

 What does the TTDPA change for companies?

-The good news is that for companies that already obtain and manage consent via a Consent Management Platform (CMP), hardly anything will change.
+The good news is that for companies that already obtain and manage consent via a Consent Management Platform (CMP), not much changes.
 The requirements for obtaining consent remain the same and continue to be based on the provisions of the GDPR.